 Realize the Importance of Church Relationships

 Another key factor related to the faith development of adolescents and young adults is the appreciation of healthy interpersonal and multigenerational relationships within the church.
-Both are necessary—meaningful fellow- ship with young people of the same age, and good relationships with older church members.
-Whereas the special value of the relationships between peers is found in the similar life circumstances, the age difference of multigenerational relationships can give them access to broader life experience. age difference in itself may not always be seen as an advantage, at least at first.
-But older church members may have an immense positive influence on the faith development of adolescents and young adults, if they refrain from putting up their own experience as the standard and instead stay open to the challenges of the permanently changing environment of the youth.
+Both are necessary—meaningful fellowship with young people of the same age, and good relationships with older church members.
+Whereas the special value of the relationships between peers is found in the similar life circumstances, the age difference of multigenerational relationships can give them access to broader life experience.
+Age difference in itself may not always be seen as an advantage, at least at first.
+But older church members may have an immensely positive influence on the faith development of adolescents and young adults if they refrain from putting up their own experience as the standard and instead stay open to the challenges of the permanently changing environment of the youth.

 Empower by Sharing Responsibilities and Affirming Personal Gifts